mattdelhey/mattdelhey.github.io/_posts/2013-01-01-basic-fern.md

 ---
 layout: post
-title: 'Basic Python: Creating a Fern'
+title: "Basic Python: Creating a Fern"
 category: science
 date:   2013-01-01
-excerpt: In this short post I'm going to demonstrate how to use __Scipy__ and __matplotlib__ to make a basic graph of a fern.
-This is inspired from an introductory computational mathematics course that I'm currently taking in which we did the same task using __MATLAB__.
-Personally, I find __MATLAB__ to be less satisfying than __Python__, so I thought it pleasant to make a quick translation.
+excerpt: "In this short post I'm going to demonstrate how to use Scipy and matplotlib to make a basic graph of a fern.
+This is inspired from an introductory computational mathematics course that I'm currently taking in which we did the same task using MATLAB.
+Personally, I find MATLAB to be less satisfying than Python, so I thought it pleasant to make a quick translation."

 ---